-The term later evolved to mean tea of the very highest quality, as in Tie Guan Yin.
+The term later evolved to mean tea of the very highest quality.
 Monkey picked teas are considered to be among the most authentic oolong teas.
 It is still produced on a small scale and is prepared by traditional family tea handlers.

 The title ‘milk oolong’ comes from the tea’s floral aroma and its milky sweet taste.
 It should not be confused with intentionally adding milk into your tea.
 Milk oolong has gained popularity as one of the most delicious oolong teas thanks to its light yet flavorful taste.
 One of the most famous tea in this category is the Jin Xuan.

 The oxidation process of milk oolong twists the leaves and gives them the dark green/brown color.
 Once the tea master is satisfied with the level of oxidation, the leaves are heated to stop the oxidation.
 This process is repeated a number of times until the desired result is reached.

 It should come as no surprise that the best oolongs are grown in harsh, mountainous regions.
 The location of the plant plays a crucial role in the nutritional facts, producing the unique of flavor the tea acquires after oxidation.
 The best creamy teas benefit from the environmental conditions of their surroundings to fully develop their aromas and flavors.